jguyon/nupum/README.md

 - **Server-side rendering**: the project follows a progressive enhancement philosophy, it is almost completely usable before the javascript has been downloaded and run.
+- **Code splitting**: the bundle is splitted between pages so that the user never has to download more js code than what they need
 - **Loading spinners only when needed**: switching pages happens only once the data needed for rendering the next page has been fetched, improving perceived performance, showing a loading spinner only if fetching the data is taking too